kzurawel/famicomparty/content/book/13-backgroundgraphics/index.md

 First, let's figure out where to put our new tiles in the nametable.
 We only need to write to nametable addresses where we intend to place a tile &mdash;
 everywhere else, the default background color from our palettes will be used.
-In NES Lightbox, click a tile from the right side of the screen, then click anywhere in the large area on the left to "draw" with the tile.
+In NEXXT, click a tile from the right side of the screen, then click anywhere in the large area on the left to "draw" with the tile.
 Here is the example background that we will use:

 {% figure(img="starbackground.png") %}
-Placing background tiles in NES Lightbox.
+Placing background tiles in NEXXT.
 {% end %}

 Once you have an arrangement that you like, you can save what you have so far to a `.nam` file.
-From NES Lightbox's menus, select Nametables &rarr;
+From NEXXT's menus, select "File" &rarr;
-Save Nametable As..., then choose a filename and a location to save the file.
+"Canvas (.nam or .map)" &rarr; "Save as screen (32x30)", then choose a filename and a location to save the file.
-To reload your background later for editing, open NES Lightbox and select Nametables &rarr;
+To reload your background later for editing, open NEXXT and select "File" &rarr;
-Open Nametable..., and select the `.nam` file you saved earlier.
+"Canvas (.nam or .map)" &rarr; "Open canvas (map or nametable)", and select the `.nam` file you saved earlier.

-When you hover over any tile in the large left pane, the status bar at the bottom of NES Lightbox shows you useful information for writing nametables and attribute tables.
+When you hover over any tile in the large left pane, the status bar at the bottom of NEXXT shows you useful information for writing nametables and attribute tables.
 As discussed in [Chapter 9](/book/09-theppu/index.md), the NES has four nametables, the first of which starts at PPU memory address `$2000`.
-The bottom status bar of NES Lightbox shows the "nametable offset" and "attribute offset" for each tile position &mdash; that is, how many bytes beyond the start of the nametable or attribute table it is.
-To make things easier, it also shows the address of the tile location in each nametable and attribute table.
+The bottom status bar of NEXXT shows the "nametable offset" ("Off") and "attribute offset" ("AtOff") for each tile position &mdash; that is, how many bytes beyond the start of the nametable or attribute table it is.
+It also displays the current tile number as "Name".

-{% figure(img="neslightbox-statusbar.png") %}
+{% figure(img="nexxt-statusbar.png") %}
-The bottom status bar of NES Lightbox, displaying nametable and attribute table offsets and the corresponding PPU memory locations for that offset in each of the four nametables and attribute tables.
+The bottom status bar of NEXXT, displaying nametable and attribute table offsets.
 {% end %}

 We can use this information to fill out our nametable.
 As you might remember, the nametable is just a series of tile numbers; palette selection occurs in the attribute table.
-To create the nametable, we need to write the appropriate tile number to each nametable address as displayed in NES Lightbox.
-Let's start with the "large" star tile (tile number `$2f`, as you can see by hovering over the tile in the right-side "Tileset" window and looking at the status bar at the bottom of the application window).
+To create the nametable, we need to write the appropriate tile number to each nametable address as displayed in NEXXT.
+Let's start with the "large" star tile (tile number `$2f`, as you can see by hovering over the tile in the right-side "Tileset" window or the tile in the canvas view, and looking at the status bar at the bottom of the application window).
 From hovering over the places where the large star tile is used, we can see that we need to write the value `$2f` to the following addresses in PPU memory: